You can easily upgrade the SSD in a MacBook Pro Retina MacBook. We show you how.

 Replace SSD in a MacBook Pro Retina – Preparation

-First thing you do before accessing the internal SSD is removing all the screws from the underside of the MacBook.
+First thing you do before accessing the internal SSD of the 2015 model is removing all the screws from the underside of the MacBook.
 Don’t be too afraid: they are only a few and it really is easy.
 You will need the following two screwdrivers for the upgrade process:

 - one TS4 Pentalobe screwdriver for the bottom screws